coltranetorres/PostgreSQL/README.md

 # PostgreSQL

-Information Management zip file contains the files I used to integrate PostgreSQL with Tableau.
+Information Management zip file contains the files used to integrate PostgreSQL with Tableau.